bat-boys/bat-boys.github.io/events/2024-02-valentines.md

 If fifty or more players buy a fondue pot, the Chaos Cauldron will re-open for the rest of February.

+Prizes 7..21 (those that cost 5000 points) have str/int/wis/dex/con to slot

 ### 1. copper fondue pot set over small blue burner [1000 points]
 ```
 This polished copper nearly-spherical miniature cauldron has a dividing wall,